MEG Energy (TSE:MEG) Price Target Raised to C$10.00

-MEG Energy (TSE:MEG) had its price target boosted by Tudor Pickering & Holt from C$9.50 to C$10.00 in a report released on Thursday, BayStreet.CA reports.
+MEG Energy (TSE:MEG) had its price objective boosted by equities research analysts at Tudor Pickering to C$10.00 in a research report issued on Thursday, Stock Target Advisor reports.
 The brokerage presently has a “hold” rating on the stock.
-Tudor Pickering & Holt’s target price suggests a potential upside of 17.10% from the company’s current price.
+Tudor Pickering’s target price points to a potential upside of 17.51% from the stock’s current price.

 MEG Energy Company Profile